 Stepper Motor was invented for the purpose of progress.
 Has been done to offer a step-angle revolution.
 We all know that the perfect revolution angle for a normal rotor is 180 degrees.
 However, for a normal stepper motor, the full revolution angle is 10 degrees x 18 steps.
 Can be varied in countless steps.

 This means that the rotor will move 18 times at a rate of 10 degrees for a complete rotation.
-This motor is used in plotters, circuit fabrication, process control equipment.
+This motor is used in plotters, circuit fabrication, and process control equipment.

 #3.2.
 Brushless DC Motors:

 Brushless DC Motors were invented for excellent performance in less space than a brushless motor.
 This motor is less compared to the AC motor model.
-A controller is embedded in the electric motor to facilitate the process within the absence of a commutator and slip ring.
+A controller is embedded in the electric motor to facilitate the process in the absence of a commutator and slip ring.

 #3.3.
 Hysteresis Motor:

 The operation of the hysteresis motor is of a very unique type.
 The force required for the operation of this motor is obtained by hysteresis and eddy current.
 Whether the motor will operate on single-phase or three-phase depends on its construction.

 This motor also offers very easy operation with constant speed like the asynchronous motor.
 This motor works very quietly without any kind of noise.
 That is why it is used in many complex applications such as sound players, audio recorders, etc.